 Mark McIntyre Mary-Louise Parkinson

 Pauline joined The Asha Team after visiting Nepal early in 2009 with co-founder, Mary-Louise Parkinson.
 Pauline has returned to Nepal regularly after that initial visit and has formed an excellent working relationship with The Asha staff in Kathmandu.
-Pauline became President in 2010 and in 2018 she stepped down from that position.
+Pauline became President in 2010 and after 8 years in that role she stepped down from that position.
 In 2019 Pauline stepped back into the role as President.
 Pauline is a Past President and active member of the Rotary Club of Moruya and recipient of the Rotary Foundation’s Paul Harris Fellowship in recognition of her work in Nepal.
 She is also a member of of NSW Rural Fire Service - Eurobodalla Catering Brigade and recipient of the National Medal for volunteer service.